Fdawgs/docsmith/README.md

 -   RTF to TXT
 -   Scanned documents (as PDFs) to TXT using OCR

-Planned features include:

--   DOC to HTML
--   DOC to TXT

 ### Why Docsmith?

 Docsmith was created out of a need for an open-source document conversion service at [Yeovil District Hospital NHS Foundation Trust](https://yeovilhospital.co.uk/).